 There are a plethora of research-backed reasons for supplementing with Magnesium.
 I’ve focused on four of them in this article–improved sleep quality, Vitamin D optimization, increased testosterone levels, and improved symptoms of depression and anxiety.

 Magnesium is one of the few supplements I’ve taken regularly over the years (Vitamin D and Zinc round out the trifecta).
-Decide for yourself whether this super mineral is worth adding to your arsenal.
+Decide for yourself in consultation with your doctor whether this super mineral is worth adding to your dietary regimen.